SysKitTeam/docs-point/releases/data-center/point-2023-3-release-note.md

 ## Features

-* **Introducing the Policy Automation feature!** Syskit Point Admins can now define rules, which Syskit Point will follow, and automatically apply defined governance policies for workspaces that meet the conditions configured in the said rules.
+* **Introducing the Rules feature!** Syskit Point Admins can now define rules, which Syskit Point will follow, and automatically apply defined governance policies for workspaces that meet the conditions configured in the said rules.
 You can fine-tune rules to apply governance policies to workspaces based on the following:
   * **Workspace name**,
   * **Privacy**,